Jaehyoonx/build-achieve-grow/performance.md

 The main application bundle (542.84 kB uncompressed) was not optimized for lazy loading, forcing the browser to download all code including infrequently used routes (News, Contact) on initial page load.
 These factors combined created unnecessary bandwidth consumption and slower initial page loads, particularly on slower network connections.

+Without React.Lazy.
+There was an issue with switching between tabs, which would cause the page to flicker, including headlines.
+Once I added React.Lazy , it just fetches once, and after switching to the headline, it no longer flickers.

+Also, before cache control, the headline would need to fetch every time to get data, and now it only needs to do that once, and when you go to a different page, it no longer needs to fetch from the DB every time.

 ## Summary of Changes

 ### Change 1: Caching for Stock History, Latest Price, and Search Endpoints